 Multi-generational migrant stories are finding compelling new ways of being told in the capable, creative hands of two of the best debut novelists in Aotearoa, Jade Kake and Saraid de Silva.
 Both explore belonging and the legacy of intergenerational trauma while mastering a unique way of sharing the diasporic experience.
-Chaired by Nathan Joe.
+Chaired by Elizabeth Heritage.

 In their stunning debut novels, Saraid de Silva’s and Jade Kake’s stories have much in common – we learn about the migrant diasporic experience across three generations, they both explore what belonging looks like and they each examine the legacy of intergenerational trauma – but they have each also mastered a unique way of telling those stories.